Loccovr2/Slide_Puzzle_Game/README.md

 ## 🔑 License

-Distributed under the Unlicense License.
-See `LICENSE.txt` for more information.
+This project is licensed under the MIT license.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>